Survival guide 2022

 Zero tolerance policy

-If you are caught with any illegal substance we are required by law to inform local authorities.
+If you are caught with any illegal substance (or are consuming alcohol or tobacco underage) we are required by law to inform local authorities.
 Consequences can be, but are not limited to, removal from terrain, monetary fines, or jail time.
 So respect this zero-tolerance policy.

 Dogs & other animals

 Dogs (and all other animals): love ’em and leave ’em at home.
-Due to the numerous issues surrounding dogs at events, the organization and the owner of the land have decided not to allow dogs or any animal pets at the event.
+Due to the numerous issues surrounding dogs at events, the organization and the owner of the land have decided not to allow dogs or any animals or pets at the event.
 This decision was made with the utmost concern for the health and well-being of both animals and participants.
 As fellow participants and animal lovers, we thank you for understanding and implementing this policy.
+There are no exceptions to this policy.

 Sound And Noise Policy